 - 2-mile run

-Your scores are based on age and gender categories.
+Results are assessed based on age and gender categories.

-While simpler than the ACFT, the APFT still provides a snapshot of your muscular endurance and cardiovascular fitness.
+Although less comprehensive than the ACFT, the APFT offers insight into muscular endurance and cardiovascular fitness.

 Supplemental PRT Resources